vatesfr/xen-orchestra/docs/docs/backups-and-dr/backup-features-and-settings.md

 ### Release a live mount {#release-live-mount}

-A live mount stays after the restore, until it is released.
-Releasing it stops serving the disk and forgets its SR. The backup itself is never modified.
+A live mount remains active after the restore until you release it.
+Releasing the mount stops serving the disk and forgets its SR. The backup itself is never modified.

 Xen Orchestra releases a live mount on its own as soon as its disk is deleted: